nbonamy/xfinity-usage-tracker/README.md

 Configuring your favorite webserver (Apache or Nginx) is not documented here.
 You need to run the script as a CGI script.
 As the process can take some time, a waiting page (`index.html`) is provided.

+You can also quickly check your usage by accessing `usage.html`.
+This page should display fine on your phone!

 ## Logging
 When run from the command line, you can force logging to a file with the `--log` option.
 When run as a CGI script, logging to file is always enabled.